The Negro problem: History

 Historian Kevin Gaines cites Du Bois as an example of a Black leader that utilized racial uplift ideology to combat the racism evidenced by the frequent use of "Negro problem" by whites.

-Jamaican political activist Marcus Garvey addressed the Negro problem in a 1922 essay titled "The True Solution of the Negro Problem", where he wrote "As far as Negroes are concerned, in America we have the problem of lynching, peonage and dis-franchisement.
+Jamaican political activist Marcus Garvey addressed the Negro problem in a 1922 essay titled "The True Solution of the Negro Problem", where he wrote:

+As far as Negroes are concerned, in America we have the problem of lynching, peonage and dis-franchisement.
 In the West Indies, South and Central America we have the problem of peonage, serfdom, industrial and political governmental inequality.
 In Africa we have, not only peonage and serfdom, but outright slavery, racial exploitation and alien political monopoly.
 We cannot allow a continuation of these crimes against our race.
-As four hundred million men, women and children, worthy of the existence given us by the Divine Creator, we are determined to solve our own problem, by redeeming our Motherland Africa from the hands of alien exploiters and found there a government, a nation of our own, strong enough to lend protection to the members of our race scattered all over the world, and to compel the respect of the nations and races of the earth."
+As four hundred million men, women and children, worthy of the existence given us by the Divine Creator, we are determined to solve our own problem, by redeeming our Motherland Africa from the hands of alien exploiters and found there a government, a nation of our own, strong enough to lend protection to the members of our race scattered all over the world, and to compel the respect of the nations and races of the earth.

 During WW II, the United States government continued to segregate black soldiers from white soldiers.
 This resulted in resentment and lack of morale within the ranks of African American soldiers.
-Military leadership characterized this as the "negro problem", and attempted to mitigate the problem useing a variety of propaganda techniques, including the employment of Joe Louis (who had enlisted in the Army) in promotional movies and tours.
+Military leadership characterized this as the "negro problem", and attempted to mitigate the problem using a variety of propaganda techniques, including the employment of Joe Louis (who had enlisted in the Army) in promotional movies and tours.

 In 1944, Swedish economist Gunnar Myrdal published a major academic work, An American Dilemma: The Negro Problem and Modern Democracy.
 His 1944 study of race relations was funded by Carnegie Corporation of New York.
 The foundation chose Myrdal because it thought that as a non-American, he could offer a more unbiased opinion.
 Myrdal's volume, at nearly 1,500 pages, painstakingly detailed what he saw as obstacles to full participation in American society that American blacks faced as of the 1940s.
 American political scientist, diplomat, and author, Ralph Bunche—who was the first African American to receive a Nobel Prize—served as Gunnar Myrdal's main researcher and writer at the start of the project in the fall of 1938.
 The book sold over 100,000 copies and went through 25 printings before going into its second edition in 1965.
 It was enormously influential in how racial issues were viewed in the United States, and it was cited in the landmark Brown v.
 Board of Education case "in general".
 The book was generally positive in its outlook on the future of race relations in America, taking the view that democracy would triumph over racism.
 In many ways, it laid the groundwork for future policies of racial integration and affirmative action.